 Welcome to Portobello!

-If you're a Rotarian visiting from another club, you'll always find a warm welcome at Portobello.
-Club members will be pleased to suggest places of interest to visit in and around Edinburgh - we know all the hidden gems which aren't in the usual guidebooks!
+And if you're already Rotarian visiting from another club, you'll always find a warm welcome at Portobello.
+Remember that cllub members will be pleased to suggest places of interest to visit in and around Edinburgh - we know all the hidden gems which aren't in the usual guidebooks!

 So, please come and join us ... you won't regret it.